BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/User_management_step_by_step.md

 $ turn led off
 This was easy, everyon could have done it.
 $ turn led on
-I'm sorry, bojan but only root can turn the LED on.
+I'm sorry bojan, but only root can turn the LED on.
 $ pwd
 Your working directory is /home/bojan
 $ cd ..